 The result of this supply and demand scenario?
 An even more competitive ACT job market with candidates often being offered lucrative benefits and longer contracts.
 There’s also the opportunity for interstate contractors to fill roles in Canberra.

-Jade says contractors who are keen to gain government experience should get ready to act quickly since jobs are being filled at lightning speed.
+Kate says contractors who are keen to gain government experience should get ready to act quickly since jobs are being filled at lightning speed.

 That includes those experienced in areas like policy, program and projects, as well as communications experts.
 It also includes call centre roles.